krzychb/OnlineHumidifier/7-Control/readme.md

 * [Troubleshooting](#troubleshooting)
 * [Operate the Socket from Web Browser](#operate-the-socket-from-web-browser)
 * [The Next Step - Put it All Together](#the-next-step---put-it-all-together)

+## Introduction

+In [previous section](../6-Chart) I have presented how to show your measurements online using Emoncms.org that is powerful web application for logging and visualizing data.
+We need such data for analysis of performance of our humidity control system.
+We do not have this system operating yet, but we are just there.
+In this section I would find a demonstrate how to control our humidifier, so we can then remotely switch it on and off depending on current humidity value.

+To do so you will need the following hardware used in section [Measure](../4-Measure/) and in addition:

+* RF433 transmitter
+* RF433 socket

 ## Select RF Socket